 And with that, I’m going to hand it over to Steve for the about Senturus section.

-Just quick note here about House Senturus can help If you’re interested in incorta, no matter what your data sources, or your existing infrastructure, we can help you facilitate seamless integration of the incorta into your existing environments.
+Just quick note here about Senturus can help If you’re interested in Incorta, no matter what your data sources, or your existing infrastructure, we can help you facilitate seamless integration of Incorta into your existing environments.
 We can help you determine a phased implementation strategy.
 We can assist with the data source migration.
-We can integrate and incorta into your existing analytics environment.

-We can help you connect concurred in Power BI Tableau and, or Cognos all of which we have a great deal of experience with.
+We can help you connect Power BI and Tableau to Cognos all of which we have a great deal of experience with.
 And we can help you just generally with creation of dashboards and reports.

-So, I encourage you to visit Senturus.com and take a look at the knowledge that we however there, which is freely shared.
+So, I encourage you to visit Senturus.com and take a look at our free Knowledge Center.

 So, if you’re interested in joining us again, in the weeks ahead, we have introduction to the Azure Data Platform coming up on August 18th Intro to data visualization with Python coming up at the beginning of September.

-And at the tail end of September, we’ll be covering what’s new in Cognos 11.3 for those of you who are cognitive shops.
+And at the tail end of September, we’ll be covering what’s new in Cognos 11.2.3 for those of you who are Cognos shops.

 Little quick background on Senturus, we concentrate on BI modernizations and migrations across the entire BI stock.